Join Our One Million Steps Challenge Today!

 Incredibly, the climb raised an incredible £1259.40 for The Jordan Legacy!
 Thank you Penny, you are a a real super-hero!!

-Cameron ‘runs’ 34 kilometres to the peak of Snowdon!
+Cameron ‘runs’ 34 kilometres to the peak of Snowdon for us Twice!

 In the summer of 2021, at the age of 33, Ross Keenan lost his battle with poor mental health and tragically took his own life.
 Described by his brother as someone whose ‘greatest attribute was his heart, no matter the odds or the adversity, he charged headfirst, standing up for himself and others, always picking the underdog.
 He was the most loyal friend, a person with unconditional love, who you could call on whatever the situation.’